tohagan/ShouldBe/README.markdown

   * All ShouldBe methods return 'actual' so assertions can be chained as a Fluent API.
   * Renamed mock 'Create' class to 'MockMe' to reduce the risk of naming collisions.
     * Added a missing methods to support additional Rhino mock types.
-  * Improved enumeration failure messages to show "missing" and "not expected" lists
+  * Improved enumeration failure messages to show "missing" and "not expected" lists.
-  * Numerous internal unit tests added.
+    * I found ithis was the info I needed when debugging faults in larger lists.

 ### Why not just fork Shouldly?
   * We loved the great ideas in Shouldly but in it's current form we found it needed too much adaptation